CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

           .
-The button will be rendered again having a function insie of it, or not, since the component is inside the input that changes the state, but the point is the optimization, the function finalizar, which will be recreated everytime, may be very costly, and this is what we need to prevent.
+The button will be rendered again having a function insie of it, or not, since the component is inside the input that changes the state, but the point is the optimization, the function finalizar, which will be recreated everytime, may be very expensive, and this is what we need to prevent.
 Just a small component would cause a negligible lost of performance.

         □ And how we can prevent this?